filago/filago.github.io/_posts/2022-06-11-3D-Squares-Puzzle.md

 ![3D Squares Puzzle](/assets/images/IMG_8250 v3.jpg)

 This puzzle recently emerged from a back corner of our games cabinet.
-Abandoned years ago, I don't think we ever solved it.
+Abandoned years ago, I'm pretty sure we never solved it.

 There are 9 tiles to place on the 3x3 board, with the goal of matching all the half-planes between neighboring tiles.